EXPRESSCLUSTER/Log-Analysis/README.md

 - How to use the alert function.
 - Originally, a function that can be notified when an important condition is found in the monitoring data.
 - But I can't think of a rule to notify because I just add logs to the custom log all at once.

+## Methods to analyze ECX log files in Azure

+1.